k3vbot/Regex-Tutorial/hexadecimal-color-code-regex-tutorial.md

 Flags can affect the search of regular expressions.
 There are six different types of flags:
 - `i` this flag makes the search non-case sensitive
 - `g` this flag makes it so it will search for all matches, withouth it, it will only return the first result
 - `m` this flag is called multiline mode.
-It only affest the behavior of `^` and `$`, allowing to search to cover multiple lines of text.
+It only affects the behavior of `^` and `$`, allowing to search to cover multiple lines of text.
 - `s` this flag enables "dotall" mode, that allows a dot to match newline character
 - `u` this flag enables Unicode support, enabling correct processing of surrogate pairs
 - `y` this flag searches the exact position in the text.
 Also called "Sticky"